medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

 <br/>

-## SMP ServiceMetadata i generel eDelivery meddelelseskommunikation
+## SMP ServiceMetadata in general eDelivery message communication

 <br/>

-### Sammenhæng til SBDH
+### Connection to SBDH

 <br/>

-I eDelivery kommunikationen udgør SBDH’ens Scope struktur med de to typer, DOCUMENTID og PROCESSID, foruden værdierne i elementerne Sender og Receiver, den direkte sammenhæng til SMP’ens DocumentIdentifier og ProcessIdentifier i ServiceMetadata-strukturen.
-I det følgende beskrives disse 2 Type elementer i SMP.
+In the eDelivery communication, the SBDH Scope structure with the two types, DOCUMENTID and PROCESSID, forms (in addition to the values in the elements Sender and Receiver) a direct connection to the SMP DocumentIdentifier and ProcessIdentifier in the ServiceMetadata structure.
+In the following, these two types of elements in SMP are described.

-Scopene DOCUMENTID og PROCESSID er i PEPPOL fast definerede scopes, som sikrer en unik relation til SBDH.
-DOCUMENTID og PROCESSID anvendes i EHMI med samme præcision som i PEPPOL, så der sikres en vis ensartethed i, hvordan man udtrykker værdierne på tværs af PEPPOL og EHMI.
-DOCUMENTID og PROCESSID bruges af AP’erne sammen med modtagers ReceiverId til at slå modtagers eDelivery adresse op i SMP med et unikt respons som resultat.
+In PEPPOL, the scopes of DOCUMENTID and PROCESSID are permanently defined scopes, which ensure a unique relation to SBDH.
+DOCUMENTID and PROCESSID is used in EHMI with the same precision as in PEPPOL, which ensure a certain uniformity in how the values across of PEPPOL and EHMI is expressed.
+DOCUMENTID and PROCESSID is used by the APs together with the recipient’s ReceiverId to look up the recipient’s eDelivery address in SMP with a unique response as result.

 <br/>